The current recommended way to set up "Top Posts" for your sidebar is:

 Why not featured post widgets?

-There are no plugins out there that we're aware of, that tie directly into Google Webmaster Tools to fetch the top pages.
+There are no plugins out there that we're aware of, that tie directly into Google Search Console to fetch the top pages.

 This means that the plugins have to insert code on each to track pageviews.